Basil is a key ingredient in many recipes, but the different varieties will have completely different flavours.

 Cooking Central American Dishes? -For example Mexican or South American

-Cinnamon basil, is also known as Mexican spice basil, has a spicy, fragrant aroma and flavor.
+The cinnamon option has a spicy, fragrant aroma and flavor.
 It can be used not only in pastas & salads but also in cookies, pies and even ice cream.

 Cooking Asian Dishes ?
 For example Thai, Laos or Vietnamese…

-The reason it’s so good for asian dishes is that it has the same flavours as standard basil but in addition has a strong licorice and anise flavour that gives foods like curries and soups a unique aroma.
+The reason it’s so good for asian dishes is that it has the same flavours as standard option but in addition has a strong licorice and anise flavour that gives foods like curries and soups a unique aroma.

 Cooking South Asian or North East African Dishes ?
 For example Indonesian, Philippine or Arabic…

-Then the unique flavour of lemon basil is a must.
+Then the unique flavour of lemon is a must.
 In addition a key benefit is that it can be used in many different ways – for example eaten raw with a salad, used to season many cooked dishes or even used in sweet desserts.

-- Manipuri Lemon Basil Fritters (See video below)
+- Manipuri Lemon Fritters (See video below)

 - Nam Ya Pork Curry with Khanom Chin